3 football players announce plans to transfer from Liberty

 LYNCHBURG, Va.
 (AP) — Three football players at Liberty University say they have entered the transfer portal, with two of them citing “racial insensitivity” by the university’s leadership or similar reasons for their decisions.

 Kei’Trel Clark and Tayvion Land, both sophomore defensive backs, and senior linebacker Waylen Cozad all announced their intentions on Twitter.
-Clark and Land, who are Black, cited racial or cultural concerns with the school’s leadership in their announcements.
+Clark and Land, who are Black, cited racial or cultural concerns with the leadership at the evangelical school.

 “Due to the cultural (incompetence) within multiple levels of leadership, it does not line up with my code of ethics,” Clark wrote in a post Monday.
 In it, he praised the coaches and players he worked with, but said his decision was “bigger than football.”